 The primary auditory cortex is subject to modulation by numerous neurotransmitters and has distinct responses to sounds in the gamma band.

 Sounds entering the auditory cortex are treated differently depending on whether they register as speech.
-When people listen to speech, according to the strong and weak speech mode hypotheses, they, respectively, engage perceptual mechanisms unique to speech or engage their knowledge of the language.
+When people listen to the speech, according to the strong and weak speech mode hypotheses, they, respectively, engage perceptual mechanisms unique to speech or engage their knowledge of the language.

-Potentially promising drug and antibody therapies are often limited by their inability to efficiently cross the blood-brain barrier (BBB), a naturally occurring barrier of cells that inhibits the diffusion of drugs or toxins into the central nervous system.
+Potentially promising drug and antibody therapies are often limited by their inability to cross the blood-brain barrier efficiently (BBB), a naturally occurring barrier of cells that inhibits the diffusion of drugs or toxins into the central nervous system.

 Description of Embodiments

-Head of NeuroAudit invention Dan Anzyo, mark the changes in the hemoglobin concentration on the surface of the brain before, during and after "Stroop tests".
+Head of NeuroAudit invention Dan Anzyo marked the changes in the hemoglobin concentration on the brain's surface before, during, and after Stroop tests.

-The measurements of the hemoglobin concentration were performed in four comparative experiments indicating the difference of the brain activity obtained while unique stimulate was applied compared to situations in which no stimulation was applied.
+The measurements of the hemoglobin concentration were performed in four comparative experiments indicating the difference of the brain activity obtained while unique stimulation was applied compared to situations in which no stimulation was applied.

-The inventors of the present invention hypothesize that this is due to a reduction in distractions and therefore a better ability to concentrate on the task.
+The inventors of the present invention hypothesize that this is due to a reduction in distractions and, therefore, a better ability to concentrate on the task.

-The measurements of the hemoglobin concentration were performed in four comparative experiments indicating the difference of the brain activity obtained while stimulating the brain with Differences of oxygen level on the surface of the left brain and the right brain.
+The measurements of the hemoglobin concentration were performed in four comparative experiments indicating the difference of the brain activity obtained while stimulating the brain with Differences in oxygen level on the surface of the left brain and the right brain.